UHDanke/gd_docs/docs/triggers/collisions/collision_objects.md

 If a non-dynamic target uses Extended Collision, it will be checked by all dynamic targets regardless of chunk position.

-If the dynamic target uses Extended Collision, it will check all chunks.
+If the dynamic target uses Extended Collision, it will check all chunks that touch its bounding box.

 ### Load Limit